Craig grew up in the UK before heading to Sydney in 2002 where he started his business and pursued his passion for sailing.

 Learn more ...

-A diagnosis of brain cancer is a devastating event for the patient, their family and friends.
-It completely overwhelms your thoughts and emotions and as a mother all you want to do is protect your beautiful child.
+A diagnosis of brain cancer is a devastating event for the patient, their family and their friends.
+It completely overwhelms your thoughts and emotions and as a mother all you want to do is to protect your beautiful child.

 In the early hours of Boxing Day 2002 Ceri received a call from her Mum to say Dad was seriously ill and an ambulance was on its way.
 What followed was a diagnosis of a Brain Tumour and emergency surgery the following day.